21crickets/21crickets.github.io/docs/All.md

 - [x] Market efficiency.
 Tokenization may smooth out boom-and-bust cycles of illiquid markets by making them more liquid and organized.

 ### Challenges
-- [x] Generally, not decentralized: intermediaries will ALWAYS be needed for non-native assets.
+- [x] Generally, not decentralized: intermediaries will ALWAYS be needed for non-native assets/paper_images.
 - [x] Legal recognition